 Ready to Use Return Policy Options from BigCommerce

-With your BigCommerce store, you have everything you need to process returns.
+A BigCommerce store includes everything you need to process returns.
 There is an easy to follow checklist and set up only takes a couple of minutes.
 Once you confirm the changes, your return policy goes live.

-Customers can initiate a return from their “My Account” section of your storefront keeping all documentation within your dashboard.
+Customers initiate a return from their “My Account” section of your storefront.
+View all documentation of the transaction on your dashboard.

-Should you decide to use Return Merchandise Authorization (RMA) numbers, BigCommerce recommends using a third-party app, ShipStation.
+Should you decide to use Return Merchandise Authorization (RMA) numbers, BigCommerce recommends using ShipStation, a third-party app.
 You can then print shipping labels for USPS, FedEx, UPS, DHL, Australia Post, Canada Post, and others.
 The app also allows customers to print return labels themselves, making the process go smoother.

 Rolling Out a Competitive Return Policy